LeffiLeftism/Roomacle_Frontend1/README.md

 vue ui
 ```

-Here u can add the folders Frontend 1 and Frontend 2 to edit with vue
+Here u can import the the project to edit with vue

 ### Compiles and hot-reloads for development